AECCSB/sacb-meeting/registration-abstract-submission.md

 layout: page
 ---

+### Key Dates

+April 1, 2020 - Registration Open, Abstract Submission Open
+July 17, 2020 - Abstracts Due
+August 14, 2020 – Notifications made
+Oct 9, 2020 - Registration Closes
+Nov 11-14, 2020 – Conference

 ### Abstract Submission

 This meeting aims to bring together the community of researchers applying systems methods to better understand and treat cancer.
-We welcome [abstract submissions](https://redcap.sagebase.org/redcap/surveys/?s=T9YL4X44KF) on research related to the [conference themes](https://sacbmeeting.org/schedule.html).
-While the deadline has passed for abstracts to be considered for talks, we continue to welcome abstracts for consideration as poster presentations.

-**Abstract submission is now closed.**
+**Abstract submission will open on April 1, 2020**

 ### Registration

 Please note that abstract submission is separate from registering for the meeting.
 There is only enough housing for 125 attendees after which we will begin to maintain a wait list.
 We recommend you register as soon as you can confirm you are able to attend.

-**Registration is now closed.**

-Prices for attendees include all meals during the meeting and vary based on the housing selected at MBL:

-- $825: Registration with meals and a single room
-- $625: Registration with meals and a shared room
-- $425: Registration with meals, no housing
-- $186: Registration, no meals or housing
+**Registration will open on April 1, 2020**

 For inquiries about the meeting please contact <csb-org@googlegroups.com>.